Sega Studios San Francisco: History

 The company signed up to do America's Army: Rise of a Soldier in early 2004 for Ubisoft.
 It was an Xbox version of the tactical first-person shooter America's Army, released by the U.S. Army in 2002 as a communications and recruiting tool.
 The new game added a story and levels to appeal more broadly to a console audience.
 The game also included a new single player mode based on Major Jason Amerine's experiences in Afghanistan in the year 2001.
-The game was generally well received with a Metacritic score of 70 for the Xbox.
 The company used the game as an opportunity to grow its game design department significantly.
 Secret Level was unable to get an acceptable frame rate for the PS2 version of the game and that release was canceled in late 2005.

 The company took on a number of work for hire projects over the years (see below) which tasked either the art or engineering departments.
 During the period 2004-2006 there were over half a dozen small projects.

 Secret Level joined the Khronos Group in May 2004.

 The company completed a port of Karaoke Revolution to the Xbox for Konami in late 2004.
 It was the first karaoke video game for the Xbox to include a vocal analyzer that measures the pitch and rhythm of a player's voice.
-It was well received with a Metacritic score of 80, and an IGN Editor's Choice Award.
+It received IGN Editor's Choice Award.

 In September 2004, Secret Level moved from its long time San Francisco offices in the Flood Building at 870 Market Street, to larger ones at 123 Townsend Street, across from AT&T Park.

 Secret Level became Ageia's first NovodeX solution development house in March 2005.
 The art department produced demo material for the technology.

 Founder Josh Adams left the company in mid 2005 to join Epic Games.
 The company released Sidecar in late 2005, an SDK and authoring environment for game UI and menus.
 Orange Design, who had used Strobe several years earlier on the Starfighter projects, worked with Secret Level to complete the UI for X-Men: The Official Movie Game.
 The game shipped in March 2006.

 Secret Level began work on Golden Axe in summer 2005 for Sega and rapidly made progress with development of both the game and a new game engine.
 Sega was so impressed it decided to acquire the studio.